Troy Collings: Young Pioneer Tours

 In 2008, Collings and Gareth Johnson founded Young Pioneer Tours while living as expatriates in China.
 The company is registered in China, and Collings worked as a managing director.
 One of their aims was to make travelling to North Korea affordable; their tours cost around half the price of existing tours to the country.
 At the time, a trip to North Korea cost about €2000, but Collings offered trips from €795.
 Collings believed that engaging people with North Korea could lead to "less mutual distrust in the future."

-As well as tours to North Korea, the company includes tours of Chernobyl in Ukraine, East Timor, and Nauru in Micronesia.
+As well as tours to North Korea, the company includes tours of Chernobyl in Ukraine, East Timor, Abkhazia, and Nauru in Micronesia.
 The organisation also offers short-term study trips to Pyongyang University of Foreign Studies, a Chinese-funded language centre.

-In 2017, Young Pioneer Tours were criticised after the death of Otto Warmbier, who was on a tour with the company.
+In 2017, Young Pioneer Tours were criticised after the death of Otto Warmbier, a U.S. citizen who was on a tour with the company.
 Warmbier was sentenced to 15 years on a charge of subversion and died in 2017.
 After Warmbier's death, Collings maintained that North Korea was a "safe place to visit", as Warmbier was the first person on a Young Pioneer Tour to be arrested.
 He maintained that North Korea was safe as long as local laws were adhered to, and also refuted claims that Young Pioneer tours targeted Americans, saying that none of their advertising had focused on Americans.